 Minerals provide structural and functional support for the body and are important and involved in most processes.
 As for all nutrients, mineral balance is key to obtain the best effect, as one mineral needs another to work, and others compete with each other.
 Minerals are also divided into two groups, macro and micro, which reflects the amount of minerals our pets need in their diet.

 Water is a source of life and very important for maintaining your pet’s health and keeping them hydrated.
 Even dry pet food should contain some water.
-However, access to a seperate source of clean and sufficient water is necessary for every pet.
+However, access to a separate source of clean and sufficient water is necessary for every pet.
 It helps to eliminate waste from the body, balances body temperature, aids digestions and helps to transport important nutrients through the body.
-Keeping an eye on your pet’s water consumption is recommended, if your pet is not drinking enough.
+Keeping an eye on your pet’s water consumption is recommended, if your pet is not drinking enough. (source)